Vyral/krissy-mireles/_posts/2019-12-30-inventory-your-home.md

 *Today I’m discussing the importance of having an inventory of all the items in your home in case of disaster or crime.*

 Today I want to discuss the importance of having an inventory of everything in your home.
-The reason why I chose this subject now is that it’s the holidays.
+The reason why I chose this subject now is that it’s the start of a new year.

 {% include pullquote.html %}